Accessibility

 Stair type with one or two stringer beams as the support structure.

-Lateral load-bearing elements of a staircase.
+Lateral load-bearing components of a staircase.

 Connecting elements between treads in bolt staircases.